querycert/qcert/README.md

 $ make clean
 ```

-or, if you also want to remove the external libraries (Java
+You can also force the removal of all external Java libraries as part
-dependencies) that may have downloaded, by calling:
+of that cleanup, by calling:

 ```
 $ make cleanall